james2mid/syfol/README.md

 4. Add your env file (see config below)
 5. Execute the `dist/script.js` file (forever or PM2 is recommended)

+Logging is done by the (debug)[https://www.npmjs.com/package/debug] module.
+To see the logging, change the `DEBUG` parameter when executing the script.
+The best options are `DEBUG=*` and slightly less verbose `DEBUG='syfol:main'`.

 ## Config
 Configuration is done via an env file.
 The default configuration path is `~/.syfol` but this can be changed by setting the `ENV_PATH` global.
 Ensure the path is absolute.